ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 4   4.673794  0.0004  0.200040  3.663734
 ```

-We can see how the variables change over time in a simple plot.

 ![fig1]({{ "/assets/defaultdict/fig1.png"}})

 **Figure 1 - Results using the hyperparameters in the code snippet above**